xinyanliang/xinyanliang.github.io/_pages/about.md

 News
 ------
 - <span style="color: #FF0000">I'm always looking for highly motivated PhD and Master students to conduct frontier research in our team.
 If interested, please drop me an email with your full CV and a research plan releated to my research interest.</span>
+- [06/2025] One paper was accepted by ICCV and one paper was accepted by PR!
 - [05/2025] Two paper were accepted by IEEE TFS!
 - [05/2025] Three papers were accepted by ICML’25!
 - [05/2025] Five papers were accepted by IJCAI’25!